mysociety/alaveteli/docs/running/server.md

 ## Deployments

-We strongly recommend you use a
+We strongly recommend you make changes to your production site with a repeatable, automated process rather than by editing it directly.
+Deploy from a specific release tag and run the post-deploy script after each deployment &mdash; see
-<a href="{{ page.baseurl }}/docs/installing/deploy/">deployment mechanism</a>
+<a href="{{ page.baseurl }}/docs/running/upgrading/">upgrading</a>
-to make changes to your production site.
+for details.